 There is also a greater risk for ectopic pregnancy after a tubal reversal.
 Typically, a fertilized egg attaches to the lining of the uterus; in an ectopic pregnancy, it most often attaches in the fallopian tube.
 The pregnancy cannot proceed normally, and if left untreated it can be life threatening.
 After a tubal reversal, the risk for an ectopic pregnancy is about 10 to 20 percent.

 So how likely is it to get pregnant after a tubal ligation?
 Ultimately, the success rate for pregnancy following a tubal reversal is about 40 percent in women under 37.

-Absolutely.
-In fact, it’s a good option; it’s not any more complicated to do IVF with your tubes tied.
+A great option to pursue pregnancy following a tubal ligation is through in vitro fertilization (IVF); in fact, the process is not any more complicated to do with your tubes tied.
 In natural conception, the egg must travel through the fallopian tube to be fertilized by sperm.
 With IVF, pregnancy can occur bypassing the fallopian tubes all together.
 It gives patients a higher chance of pregnancy in the shortest amount of time without having a significant surgical procedure.
 If you don’t want to have another tubal ligation after the pregnancy or deal with another method of birth control long term, it can be a great solution.

 Another pressing question about tubal ligation and fertility treatment: does insurance cover IVF after tubal ligation?
 In most cases, no. Unfortunately, insurance doesn’t cover IVF under any circumstance in many states.
 It’s something to investigate with your carrier, but many will not cover IVF after a voluntary tubal ligation.